GETTING MARRIED IN DENMARK

 Now it’s time to gather the documents required

-Once you’ve decided where you would like to go and what type of wedding ceremony you’re looking for, you will already have received a list of documentation your adviser will require to process.
+Once you’ve decided where you would like to go and what type of wedding ceremony you’re looking for, our adviser will have already studied your circumstances and let you know if we can help you arrange your wedding.
+At this point, your adviser will ask you to complete a contract allowing us to act as your power of attorney as the law now requires this in Denmark.
+We will then give you you will give you a detailed list of documentation your adviser will require to process.

 One of the questions that will have no doubt played most heavy on your mind will be the Getting Married in Denmark Requirements.
 You will certainly be surprised at how simple we have made the list of documents required for you.
-Our team works closely with the marriage offices in Denmark so we hope that you feel confident that if there’s anything you can’t provide, or if there are any problems with your documentation, your adviser will be able to communicate with the marriage office and try and find a solution that works for you.
+Our team works closely with the Danish administration in Denmark so we hope that you feel confident that if there’s anything you can’t provide, or if there are any problems with your documentation, your adviser will be able to find the best solutions for you and work through any issues that may arise.

 Will your wedding certificate require a legalisation?

 Often, couples think that if their wedding certificate is not legalised, then this means that their wedding isn’t legal either.
 That’s not the case.
 Your marriage in Denmark is legal worldwide from the moment you sign and are handed your Danish International Wedding Certificate.
 Having your wedding certificate legalised, usually with apostille legalisation, means that it can be used administratively in another country.

 Every country has their own laws and processes, in order for them to accept your certificate and use it in their offices administratively, it sometimes needs Apostille legalisation.